discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 https://discord.com/api/oauth2/authorize?client_id=123456789012345678&permissions=0&scope=bot%20applications.commands
 ```

-The structure of the url is quite simple:
+The structure of the URL is quite simple:

 * The first part is just Discord's standard structure for authorizing an OAuth2 application (such as your bot application) for entry to a Discord server.
 * The second part that says `client_id=...` is to specify _which_ application you want to authorize.
 You'll need to replace this part with your client's ID to create a valid invite link.